wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 ## Install FSLogix software for non-gallery images

 Any virtual machine (VM) you create by using a gallery image has the FSLogix software preinstalled.
 So you can skip this section.
-If you used an image that's not from the from the gallery, you need to install FSLogix by completing the following steps.
+If you used an image that's not from the gallery, you need to install FSLogix by completing the following steps.

 ### Get storage account access key